Liaquat Ali Khan: 1951 military scandal

-Assassination
+Assassination and funeral

 On 16 October 1951, Khan was shot twice in the chest while he was addressing a gathering of 100,000 at Company Bagh (Company Gardens), Rawalpindi.
 The police immediately shot the presumed murderer who was later identified as professional assassin Said Akbar.
 Khan was rushed to a hospital and given a blood transfusion, but he succumbed to his injuries.
 Said Akbar Babrak was an Afghan national from the Pashtun Zadran tribe.
 He was known to Pakistani police prior to the assassination of Liaquat Ali Khan.
 The exact motive behind the assassination has never been fully revealed and much speculation surrounds it.
 A major overseas newspaper and an Urdu daily published in Bhopal, India, saw a US hand behind the assassination.

 Upon his death, Khan was given the honorific title of Shaheed-e-Millat ("Martyr of the Nation").
-He is buried at Mazar-e-Quaid, the mausoleum built for Jinnah in Karachi.
+After his funeral, he was buried at Mazar-e-Quaid, the mausoleum built for Jinnah in Karachi.
 The Municipal Park, where he was assassinated, was renamed Liaquat Bagh (Bagh means Garden) in his honor.
 It is the same location where ex-Prime Minister Benazir Bhutto was assassinated in 2007.